openresearchcalendar/openresearchcalendar.github.io/index.md

 <h1 style="text-align: center;"><strong>Overview</strong></h1>

-Open Research Calendar was created as a community-powered tool by a few of the attendees of the ‘Advanced Methods in Reproducible Science’ workshop, which was organised by the University of Bristol.
-Attendees of #Repro2019 initially generated the idea.
+Open Research Calendar was created as a community-powered tool by a few of the attendees of the 2020 ‘Advanced Methods in Reproducible Science’ workshop, which was organised by the University of Bristol.
+Attendees of the 2019 workshop initially generated the idea.
 The tool was designed, created, and beta-tested in January 2020 and officially launched in February 2020. :tada:

 The tool was created to serve the open research community in collating worldwide :earth_africa: open research events into one database.
 These events are displayed in a [Google Calendar](/calendar) :calendar: (iCal [Link](https://calendar.google.com/calendar/ical/openresearchcalendar%40gmail.com/public/basic.ics)), which can be synced into a person's own calendar (updating as new events get added).
 You are advised to review information about calendared events carefully and use your best judgement before committing to attendance or entering into a transaction.

 :warning: We ultimately take no responsibility for the content or administration of any events which appear in the calendar.

-:email: Do you want a summary of the submitted events straight to your inbox? :mailbox: We now have an automated newsletter that will send a summary of the upcoming events on the 1st of each month.
+:email: Do you want a summary of the submitted events straight to your inbox?
+We have an automated newsletter that will send a summary of the upcoming events on the 1st of each month.
 Sign up [here](/email-subscribe).

 <h1 style="text-align: center;"><strong>How to add events</strong></h1>
 If you want to add your events to the calendar, you can do so using our simple [Add Events Form](/add-event).
 Each event needs to be entered individually.